East Timor's Ramos-Horta and 'Lu Olo' face off in presidential poll

 After voting in the Dili suburb of Metiaut, Ramos-Horta said he was "very confident" he would win, but would accept any outcome.

-Lu Olo, a 67-year-old former guerilla fighter also affirmed his commitment to accepting the results, saying: "This is democracy and I always say [win or lose] it must be with dignity."
+Lu Olo, a 67-year-old former guerrilla fighter, also affirmed his commitment to accepting the results.

+"This is democracy and I always say (win or lose) it must be with dignity," he said.
-Early vote counts are expected to be available late on Tuesday.
-The next president will be sworn in on May 20, the twentieth anniversary of East Timor's independence from a brutal occupation by neighbouring Indonesia.

 The half-island nation of 1.3 million has in recent years grappled with political instability and the need to diversify its economy away from oil and gas revenues.

-"It would introduce a level of instability back into the Timorese political system," Damien Kingsbury, an East Timor expert and emeritus professor at Australia's Deakin University, said of the proposed dissolution of parliament.

-"It's difficult to see the parliament voluntarily dissolving itself, which really would be the only other way to resolve that conflict of opinion as to its legitimacy," he said.

-(Reporting by Kate Lamb in Sydney and Nelson Da Cruz in Dili; Editing by Kanupriya Kapoor)
+(Reporting by Kate Lamb in Sydney and Nelson Da Cruz in Dili; Editing by Kanupriya Kapoor and Nick Macfie)

 ((Kate.Lamb@thomsonreuters.com;))